-Coveney to meet EU over Irish border
+Coveney of 'one mind' with EU negotiators

 The UK's preference is to solve the border issue in the context of an overall trade deal.

+Products of animal origin from outside the single market are subject to systematic checks at designated border inspection posts - this applies even to countries with which the EU has a trade deal.

+So short of an unprecedented deal for mutual recognition on agri-food standards Northern Ireland and by extension the UK, would have to stay locked into single market rules & enforcement mechanisms to avoid checks.

-Also on Monday, the Labour leader Jeremy Corbyn will say he favours the UK staying in a customs union with the EU.
+Also on Monday, the Labour leader Jeremy Corbyn said he favours the UK staying in a customs union with the EU.

 Shadow Brexit Secretary, Sir Keir Starmer, told BBC One's Andrew Marr Show the UK will leave the customs union in March 2019 - but Labour would seek to negotiate a new treaty that will "do the work of the customs union".